SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/slack-source.md

 [Download example](/files/c2c/slack/example.tf)

+## Limitation

+While ingesting web events, this source supports a maximum of 16,000 active Slack channels, exceeding this limit may cause the source to return a `FIRST-PARTY-GENERIC` error type.
+Archived Slack channels are not supported while ingesting the web events.

 ## Troubleshoot

 Collecting real-time Slack messages from Slack channels and understanding the C2C polling interval is a common question.